-If, for any reason, the other driver tries to talk you out of getting the insurance or police involved, — say they were driving without insurance, or texting while driving — don’t give in to pleas or threats.
+Contact your carrier if you or the other driver don't have this information readily available.
+If, for any reason, the other driver tries to talk you out of getting the insurance or police involved — say they were driving without insurance, or texting while driving — don’t give in to pleas or threats.
 Let the police handle the situation and draft an official report.
 Letting the accident go unreported means, among other things, that the other party can deny their involvement and refuse to pay for damages.

 Swapping info and waiting for the police isn’t enough.
 Take detailed photos of the scene for your records — not just of the damage to both cars, but also the surrounding area.
 Those pics might come in handy for an insurance claim or in traffic court.

 "Take pictures of everything, if you can," Kilgore says.
 "Use your phone and snap pics of the car, the license plates, the damage, the road conditions, the weather, traffic, and anything else that looks relevant."

 Again, don’t let the other driver bully you out of taking pictures of their car, your car and the immediate surroundings.
 If they become irate, report the request or the aggression to the police when they arrive.

 Even when you kept your cool and paid attention, you might miss details of the accident that other pedestrians or motorists didn’t.
 Ask any witnesses for their names and contact information, especially in the case of a hit-and-run.
 They may be able to answer questions that you can't for your insurer or the authorities.